osmanatam/100-days-of-code/post-log.md

 At this point I'm not going to finish building beta by Christmas.
 But that's ok.
 I hope people aren't too disappointed.
 I didn't make any promises, but I had been hoping to get WishTender out before Christmas so people could get their Christmas Gifts.

+But things are going well.
+As you can see, a lot of the wishlist is functional.
+Backend and frontend connected.
+And it's pretty!
+But still more work do to.
+Especially with the frontend of stripe, internationalization, login, logout, sign up, managing purchased gifts, and connecting it all to the backend.

 ## This is Hard But I Don't Care.

 I keep running into problems I don't understand.
 But I keep figuring them out.
 Faster and faster.
 That makes me calmer every time I run into a problem the next time.
 So I have been really calm and confident lately.